skobba/skobba.github.io_bak/docs/Prosjektledelse/QualityManagement/survey.md

 * How often do you dine at this location each month?
 ** A range of answer options like zero to one, two to three, four to five, and five or more.

+__Tips__

+* Should be specific and address only one measurable aspect.
+* Don´t make assumptions about respondents
+* Don´t provide too much information